Kountzr/pong-javascript/README.md

 # pong-javascript
-simple pong game in javascript
+simple pong game in javascript for learning